 - a new Tour Flight 322 Dimple Pattern with a shallow overall dimple; the effect is reduced drag during ascent and maintained lift during descent

-This ball is available in white, yellow, and with pix graphics that enhance visibility and alignment.
-It can also be personalized with numbers, text and logos.
+This ball is available in white, yellow, and with USA and sports logos.
+The TP5x MySymbol can also be personalized with numbers, text and custom graphics.

 If you have the swing speed to accommodate the TP5x, it will give you terrific Tour-level performance, but with slightly less spin around the greens and a slightly firmer feel than the TP5.

 The Pro V1x is the extremely successful sister model to Titleist’s Pro V1 golf ball.
-It has been used by pro golfers that include Justin Thomas, Patrick Cantlay, Danielle Kang, and Adam Scott.
+It has been used by pro golfers that include Justin Thomas, Patrick Cantlay, Danielle Kang, and Matt Fitzpatrick.

 Compared to the Pro V1, the Pro V1x is designed to provide a slightly higher spin and trajectory with a slightly firmer feel.
 With a high compression rating of around 100, it is geared towards fast swing speeds.

 This ball delivers the same level of performance as the Pro V1, but with a little more stopping power and firmer greenside feel.
 It has a four-piece construction consisting of:

-- a fast ionomer casing layer, initially developed for the Pro V1x Left Dash, that produces higher ball speeds and lowers long game spin
+- a high-flex casing layer, initially developed for the Pro V1x Left Dash, that produces higher ball speeds and lowers long game spin

-- a soft cast urethane elastomer cover that affords maximum short game control and spin around the greens
+- a soft cast urethane cover that affords maximum short game control and spin around the greens

 In addition, the spherically tiled 348 tetrahedral dimple design is engineered to promote a consistent, high ball flight and maximum distance.

-Like the Pro V1, the Pro V1x ball is available in white, yellow, and with an enhanced alignment aid.
+Like the Pro V1, the Pro V1x ball is available in white, yellow, and with personalized customization.
 It’s an expensive ball, but if you have the game and the swing speed, the cost is absolutely worth it.

 The Callaway Chrome Soft X ball is part of the very successful and popular Chrome Soft family.
 With a high compression rating that lies in the mid-90s, it’s specifically aimed at players with fast swing speeds.